 Immediate Post-Surgery Care

 After surgery, you will be monitored in a recovery room until the effects of anesthesia wear off.
-You may experience
+You may experience some pain and discomfort, which can be managed with medication.

 Hospital Stay

 The length of your hospital stay will depend on the type of surgery performed.
-Minimally invasive procedures typically
+Minimally invasive procedures typically require a shorter stay (1-2 days) compared to open surgery (3-5 days).

 Home Recovery

-Rest and Activity: Rest is crucial in the initial weeks following surgery.
-Gradually increase your activity level as
+- Rest and Activity: Rest is crucial in the initial weeks following surgery.
+Gradually increase your activity level as advised by your doctor.

 - Pain Management: Take prescribed pain medications as directed to manage discomfort.

-- Wound Care: Keep the surgical site clean and dry, and follow your doctor’s instructions for wound care.
+- Wound Care: Keep the surgical site clean and dry, and follow your doctorโs instructions for wound care.

 - Diet and Hydration: Eat a balanced diet and stay hydrated to support healing.